praisetompane/mathematics/README.md

 # what is mathematics?

-def: a formal language with precise and unambigious definitions of its words(+,-,*, π,e, etc.) and grammar.¹
+def: a formal language with precise and unambiguous definitions of its words(+,-,*, π,e, etc.) and grammar.¹

 **Disclaimer**: This is an ongoing and incomplete project to unpack these concepts.